 Souvenirs from Prague

-Finding a Souvenir Shop in Prague is easy, but what souvenir to buy and in which shop is not so easy.
+Finding souvenirs in Prague is easy, but what souvenirs to buy and in which shop is not so easy.
 There is no shortage of souvenir shops in Stare Mesto’s narrow streets.
 Busy shopping street Na Prikope, close to Wenceslas Square also has its fair share of these shops.
 Prague is the perfect place to find keepsakes to take home with you; Bohemian crystal, string puppets, wooden toys, beer and absinthe to name but a few.

 Most souvenir shops stock Bohemian crystal.
 Moser in na Prikope 12 is the most elegant but also the most expensive shop selling Bohemian cut glass.
 You may have to pay €80 for one wine glass.
 True to say, it is lead-free crystal and cut to perfection.
 If you think the prices here are too steep, ‘ordinary’ souvenir shops also sell crystal glasses, bowls and figurines bust at prices that will make you smile.